1912, October 29

 2019, May 20

-Tampa-Hillsborough County Public Library named Library of the Year by the Florida Library Association.
+Tampa-Hillsborough County Public Library is named Library of the Year by the Florida Library Association.

 2019, May 26

-C. Blythe Andrews, Jr. Public Library ribbon cutting ceremony.
+C. Blythe Andrews, Jr. Public Library ribbon cutting ceremony is held.

 Library2Go, a mobile library van, replaces the Bookmobile and begins service.
 Library2Go extends the service area of the Tampa-Hillsborough County Public Library to residents who may not have the opportunity to visit.